sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 </body>
 ```

-Then we don't have to handle redirects in our controller anymore, but we need to share the canonical link (which is simply the article's url) with the view.
+Then we don't have to handle redirects in our controller anymore, but we need to share the canonical link (which is the article's url) with the view.

 ```php
 use App\Models\Article;